hbc/tutorials/scRNAseq/scRNAseq_analysis_tutorial/lessons/Monocle.md

 metadata <- seurat@meta.data
 ```

-If no Seurat object, then we can read in the individual count matrix and metadata objects, which is a bit more complicated.
+If no Seurat object, then we can read in the individual count matrix and metadata objects:

 ```r
 # Bring in count matrix from bcbio